lukasbrunner/lukasbrunner.github.io/_publications/publications.md

 share: false
 ---

-For a summary of my activity as reviewer you can have a look at my <a href="https://publons.com/researcher/3679169/lukas-brunner/peer-review/" target="_blank">publons</a> page.
+For a summary of my activity as reviewer you can have a look at <a href="[https://publons.com/researcher/3679169/lukas-brunner/peer-review/](https://www.webofscience.com/wos/author/record/2088248)" target="_blank">Web of Science</a> page.

 Preprint
 --------